milanaryal/milanaryal.github.io/src/_posts/2016-04-03-how-do-i-delete-my-facebook-account-and-start-afresh-with-a-new-one.md

 ---
 title: "How do I delete my Facebook account and start afresh with a new one?"
+description: "Steps to delete a Facebook profile and start it again from scratch."
 date: 2016-04-03T05:28:00+05:45
-excerpt: "Steps to delete a Facebook profile and start it again from scratch."
 ---

 Facebook is a website, and all the data for your page is stored on various Facebook servers in giant data centres.
 It is not stored on your PC or on your phone: they are just ways to access it online.